equinor/grid3d-maps/docs/usage.rst

   grid3d_average_map --help

 -----------------------------
-Tuning speed of the script
+Tuning speed of the scripts
 -----------------------------
 In cases with large grids and many layers, computing can take a lot of time as the internal griddata routine is not as fast as wished.
 The workaround